Stellar subdivisions and Stanley-Reisner rings of Gorenstein complexes: Application to stacked polytopes

 The proof of the following proposition is an immediate corollary of the construction of the Koszul complex in \cite[Section~1.6]{BH}.

-\begin {prop} Assume $R= k[x_1, \dots ,x_n]$ is a polynomial ring over a field $k$ with the degrees of all variables positive, $p \leq n$ a fixed integer, and $g_1, \dots ,g_p$, an $R$-regular sequence consisting of homogeneous elements of $R$, with $\deg g_i = 1$, for $1 \leq i \leq p-1$, and $\deg g_p = q \geq 1$.
-Then, the minimal resolution of $R/(g_1, \dots ,g_p)$ is of the form
+\begin{prop} Assume $R= k[x_{1}, \dots,x_{n}]$ is a polynomial ring over a field $k$ with the degrees of all variables positive, $p \leq n$ a fixed integer, and $g_{1}, \dots,g_{p}$, an $R$-regular sequence consisting of homogeneous elements of $R$, with $\deg g_{i} = 1$, for $1 \leq i \leq p-1$, and $\deg g_{p} = q \geq1$.
+Then, the minimal resolution of $R/(g_{1}, \dots,g_{p})$ is of the form

-with $ F_0 \iso R$, $F_p \iso R(-p-q+1)$, and
+with $F_{0} \cong R$, $F_{p} \cong R(-p-q+1)$, and

-for $1 \leq i \leq p-1$, where $b_i = \binom {p-1}{i}$. \end {prop}
+for $1 \leq i \leq p-1$, where $b_{i} = \binom{p-1}{i}$. \end{prop}

-Theorem~\ref {thm!applicationtostackedpolytopes} will follow from the following more precise proposition.
-Notice that as we have already mentioned the statements about the graded Betti numbers of $k[\Delta P_d(m)]$ have been proven before in \cite{TH2}.
-For $d \not= 3$ we do not use in our proof the results of \cite{TH2}.
+Theorem~\ref{thm!applicationtostackedpolytopes} is an immediate consequence of the following more precise proposition.
+Notice that as we have already mentioned the statements about the graded Betti numbers of $k[\Delta P_{d}(m)]$ have been proven before in \cite{TH2}.
+For $d \not = 3$ we do not use in our proof the results of \cite{TH2}.

-\begin {prop} Assume $d \geq 2$ and $d+1 < m$.
-Set $b_{ij} = b_{ij}(k[\Delta P_d(m)])$.
-Then the statement of Theorem~\ref {thm!applicationtostackedpolytopes} is true for $(d,m)$.
-Moreover, we have that if $d=2$ then $b_{ij}= 1$ for $(i,j) \in \{ (0,0), (m-d,m) \}$,
+\begin{prop} Assume $d \geq2$ and $d+1 < m$.
+Set $b_{ij} = b_{ij}(k[\Delta P_{d}(m)])$.
+Then the statement of Theorem~\ref{thm!applicationtostackedpolytopes} is true for $(d,m)$.
+Moreover, we have that if $d=2$ then $b_{ij}= 1$ for $(i,j) \in\{ (0,0), (m-d,m) \}$,

 for $1 \leq i \leq m-d-1$, and $b_{ij} = 0$ otherwise.
-If $d \geq 3$, we have $b_{ij}= 1$ for $(i,j) \in \{ (0,0), (m-d,m) \}$,
+If $d \geq3$, we have $b_{ij}= 1$ for $(i,j) \in\{ (0,0), (m-d,m) \}$,

-for $1 \leq i \leq m-d-1$, and $b_{ij} = 0$ otherwise. \end {prop}
+for $1 \leq i \leq m-d-1$, and $b_{ij} = 0$ otherwise. \end{prop}

-\begin {proof} We fix $d \geq 2$ and use induction on $m$.
-If $d \geq 2$ and $m = d+2$ then $k[\Delta P_d(m)]$ is a type $(2,d)$ codimension $2$ complete intersection and everything is clear.
+\begin{proof} We fix $d \geq2$ and use induction on $m$.
+If $d \geq2$ and $m = d+2$ then $k[\Delta P_{d}(m)]$ is a type $(2,d)$ codimension $2$ complete intersection and everything is clear.